dflock/ulauncher-window-switcher/README.md

 ![](./screenshots/window-switcher-screenshot.png)

-The default keyword in `w`, so just run Ulauncher, then type `w <query>` to filter the window list, then select a window from the list to switch to that window.
+The default keyword in `win`, so just run Ulauncher, then type `win <query>` to filter the window list, then select a window from the list to switch to that window.

 I used window icons from the [Obsidian Icon pack](https://github.com/madmaxms/iconpack-obsidian)